McFarland, USA poster

 The inciting incident occurs at 15 minutes when Jim notices his P.E.
 Students, including Thomas Valles, running with incredible endurance during practice.
 Realizes these field workers are natural distance runners..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Jim commits to the team, convincing parents to let their sons run.
+This illustrates the protagonist's commitment to Jim commits to the team, convincing parents to let their sons run.
 He chooses to invest in McFarland rather than look for another job.
 The team officially forms., moving from reaction to action.

 The Collapse moment at 95 minutes (74% through) represents the emotional nadir.
 Here, Jim accepts Palo Alto job and tells the team he's leaving after State.
 The boys feel betrayed - he's just like everyone else who uses them and leaves.
 Thomas quits the team.
 Jim's dream costs him everything that matters., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.